bodlukas/bodlukas.github.io/_research/shakemapsim.md

 {% include figure image_path="/assets/images/research/ShakemapSim_fig4.png" alt="hist_hatay" caption="For the 2000 building sites from above: Histogram of the proportion of sites where Sa(1s) exceeded a threshold of 0.75g.
 The histogram was obtained from 10000 simulated ground-motion fields." %}

+The figure and the stated results indicate that the remaining uncertainty in the ground-motion IM is still substantial: According to this example there is a 90% probability that the proportion of sites where the threshold was exceeded is between 62% and 92%.

 > **_Note:_** These findings are for the selected region, for the IM SA(1s), an IM threshold of 0.75g, as well as for one specific ground-motion model and one specific spatial correlation model.
 Feel free to re-run the [code](https://github.com/bodlukas/ground-motion-simulation-shakemap) using the different implemented models (or implement your own models), and vary the region, IM and IM threshold values.

 **Citation** <br /> Bodenmann, L., and Stojadinović, B. (2023): ShakemapSim: Simulate spatially correlated ground-motion intensity measures conditional on recordings (v1.1). <br /> <a class="btn btn--primary" href="https://doi.org/10.5281/zenodo.7646888"> <i class="fa fa-file-link fa-lg"></i> doi: 10.5281/zenodo.7646888 </a> <a class="btn btn--primary" href="https://github.com/bodlukas/ground-motion-simulation-shakemap"> <i class="fa fa-code" aria-hidden="true"></i> code</a>